-The DPT program uses its own faculty-staffed clinical sites as well as various clinical sites in the area to enhance the educational experience of the student.
-The department operates outpatient physical therapy sites in the Drexel Recreation Center on the University City campus and a pro-bono practice in the 11th Street Family Health Center.
+The DPT program uses its own faculty-staffed clinical sites as well as various clinical sites in the area to enhance the educational experience of the students.
+The department operates outpatient physical therapy sites in the Drexel Recreation Center on the University City campus and a pro-bono practice in Stephen and Sandra Sheller 11th Street Family Health Services.
 Students rotate through these facilities getting individualized mentoring while connecting classroom content with clinical practice.
-These experiences are in addition to the 33 weeks of full-time clinical education the student will experience throughout the curriculum
+These experiences are in addition to the 33 weeks of full-time clinical education the student will experience throughout the curriculum.

-The entire Drexel campus has wireless capability and all courses are linked to the learning platform.
-Blackboard Learn.
+The entire Drexel campus has wireless capability and all courses are linked to the learning platform, Blackboard Learn.